OFS/oneapi-asp/iseries-dk/README.md

 The `hardware` folder contains subdirectories with the 2 different oneAPI-ASP variants:

-* `ofs_n6001_usm`: ASP that supports shared virtual memory between host and device.
+* `iseries-dk_usm`: ASP that supports shared virtual memory between host and device.
 This variant is the same as the non-USM variant with the addition of the USM path between the kernel-system and the host.

-* `ofs_n6001`:  DMA-based ASP that supports local memory and host memory interfaces for the kernel system.
+* `iseries-dk`:  DMA-based ASP that supports local memory and host memory interfaces for the kernel system.

-* `ofs_n6001_iopipes`:  DMA-based ASP that supports local memory, host memory, and HSSI/IO Pipes interfaces for the kernel system.

-* `ofs_n6001_usm_iopipes`:  ASP that supports shared virtual memory between host and device.
-This variant is the same as the non-USM iopipes variant with with the addition of the USM path between the kernel-system and the host.

 ## Generating ASP